-PCM sends out additional signals to define error states that will trigger warning pop-ups.
-Vinod / Sumanth to provide direction.

 PURPOSE OF FEATURE:

 Exhaust modes enable the use of the active exhaust valves.
 The active exhaust valves are used to provide variable acoustic tuning of the exhaust system.
 The tuning allows for wide acoustic control, which enables the best balance between sound level, exhaust character, NVH error states and backpressure.